siobhanschenk/siobhanschenk.github.io/index.md

 <ol>

 <li><strong>Gathering baseline macoralgae data at an unban intertidal site</strong>: There is a lack of publicly accessible baseline data in ecology in general.
 My colleges and I are working to change this for our local macroalgae (big seaweeds) by conducting montly transect sampling at Stanley Park.
-We publish our data on an <a href='https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/IKGB6E'>open access database</a> and I developed an <a href='https://siobhanschenk.shinyapps.io/algae_transects_stanley_park/'>RShiny app</a> for easier data visualization.</li>
+We publish our data on an <a href='https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP3/IKGB6E' target="_blank">open access database</a> and I developed an <a href='https://siobhanschenk.shinyapps.io/algae_transects_stanley_park/' target="_blank">RShiny app</a> for easier data visualization.</li>

 </ol>